Are you mindful of your public speaking habits, especially the bad ones?

-Everything I have put on my naughty list so far pales into insignificance compared to being ‘stiff or unemotional’ yet sadly the mind-set and delivery of the ‘corporate spokesperson’ is still very much alive.
+Everything I have put on my naughty list so far pales into insignificance compared to being ‘stiff or unemotional’.

-In the context of presenting and public speaking the ‘bogeyman’ is our self-created illusion of all of the bad things that will happen to us if we don’t deliver that perfect presentation.
+In the context of public speaking, the ‘bogeyman’ is our self-created illusion of all of the bad things that will happen to us if we don’t deliver that perfect presentation.
 For the nervous presenter the ‘bogeyman’ is that voice in our heads:

 ‘I don’t know enough, they will see right through me’

 ‘I bet my mind goes blank?’